Azure/cortana-intelligence-price-optimization/README.md

 This solution will enable retailers to ingest historical transaction data , predict future demand, and obtain optimal pricing recommendations on a regular basis, consequently improving profitability and reducing the time and effort required for pricing tasks.

 ## Analytical Approach
-In this session, we provide more details about the analytical approach taken in the solution.
+In this section, we provide more details about the analytical approach taken in the solution.
 The price optimization approach and algorithm used in this solution follows the method described by [Ferreira et al. (2015)](#refs).

 ### Approach Overview

-The following chart demonstrates the general process of the analytical approach taken in this solution.
-Raw data is cleaned and aggregated after ingested into the data pipelines.
-Demand forecasting models are trained and retrained on a regular time basis on the processed datasets.
-The price optimization algorithm will use the demand forecast model to predict future demand on candidate price points within feasible ranges, and solve optimization problems (specifically mixed integer programming problems) to obtain the optimal prices.
+The following chart provides a high-level illustration of the analytical approach taken in this solution.
+Raw data is cleaned and aggregated after ingestion into the pipeline.
+Demand forecasting models are trained and retrained regularly on the processed datasets.
+The price optimization algorithm will use the demand forecasting model to predict future demand at candidate price points within feasible ranges, and solve optimization problems (specifically mixed integer programming problems) to obtain the optimal prices.

 ![](Manual Deployment Guide/Figures/AnalyticalApproachProcess.png)